Every Breath You Take: Recording

 The recording process was fraught with difficulties as personal tensions between the band members, particularly Sting and drummer Stewart Copeland, came to the fore.
 Producer Hugh Padgham claimed that by the time of the recording sessions, Sting and Copeland "hated each other", with verbal and physical fights in the studio common.
 The tensions almost led to the recording sessions being cancelled until a meeting involving the band and the group's manager, Miles Copeland (Stewart's brother), resulted in an agreement to continue.

 The drum track was largely created through separate overdubs of each percussive instrument, with the kick drum coming from the box for the Oberheim DMX drum machine while the main backbeat was created by simultaneously playing a snare and a Tama gong drum.
 To give the song more liveliness, Padgham asked Copeland to record his drum part in the studio's dining room in order to achieve some "special sound effects".
 The room, however, was so hot that Copeland's drum sticks had to be taped to his hands to avoid slippage.

 Some piano accompaniment of a single repeating note was added to complete the song's bridge.
 Padgham remembered that the band had "agonized over that part for a long time" and that the song "never really had a proper bridge" in its demo form.
 He said that Sting entered the recording studio with a few piano ideas where he "bang[ed] away on the same note".
-Padgham expressed his approval of the piano part, having been reminded of a single note guitar solo from his work producing XTC and encouraged Sting to use the idea on "Every Breath You Take".
+Padgham expressed his approval of the piano part, having been reminded of a single note guitar solo from his work producing XTC, and encouraged Sting to use the idea on "Every Breath You Take".

-Cashbox described the song as "a subtly crafted minor key ballad" (although the song is actually in Ab major tuned to A=432 Hz) and commented on the effect of the "surprising, smokey smooth feel [of the vocal] above the band's patently insistent rhythmic drive."
+Cashbox described the song as "a subtly crafted minor key ballad" (although the song is actually in A major tuned to A4=432 Hz) and commented on the effect of the "surprising, smokey smooth feel [of the vocal] above the band's patently insistent rhythmic drive."